Anchorsify/Anchorsify.github.io/_summons/Hare.md

 The rabbit is small and has the luck of the moon!
 It has access to the Ninjutsu, Kawarimi.
 It also takes no damage from AoE attacks where it isn't the sole target.

 ###### 4. Abilities
+Satsu no Usagi can use the Dodge and Move actions without spending any of its Summoner's AP.

 **Sharp Teeth** *(Speed 8, AP 10)*
 And he can leap about!
 When you use this attack, you can move up to 40 yards.
 This does 5d20 damage, and after you calculate it fully out, you double the total.
 In addition, it counts 50% higher for the purposes of wounding.
 It inflicts Slashing wounds and if it every inflicts a critical head, roll 1d20.
 On a 20, the opponent's head comes clean off and they die.